› Can you transport patients suffering from coronavirus (Covid-19)?

 - Central oxygen tank (6,000 litres) and optional reserve tank

-- Multi-parameter intensive-care transport monitor
+- Multi-parameter intensive care transport monitor

 - Compact defibrillator/monitor system

-- Intensive-care respirator for complex artificial respiration cases
+- Intensive care respirator for complex artificial respiration cases

-- Portable blood gas analyzer
+- Portable blood gas analyser

-- Satellite telephone for global communication
+- Satellite telephone for global communication.

 › Do I have to have membership with you?

-- you are not insured
+- the patient is not insured

 › Special conditions for contractual partners